jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 + methods : getArtifacctPath(artifactName), toDependency(transitivity), getIdeSupport(), pack()
 ```

-For simplicity’s sake, `JkProject` provides a facade in order to setup common settings friendly,
+For simplicity sake, `JkProject` provides a facade in order to make common settings friendly,
 without navigating deep into the structure.
 From facade, you can
 setup dependencies, java version, project layout, test behavior, test selection and publication.